sidan-lab/plutus-dev-container/README.md

 - `scripts/`: Useful scripts for deployment, testing, and more.
 - `example/`: Example Plutus contracts for reference.

-## Contribution

-If you'd like to contribute to this project or report issues, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments